MihaelM1K1/FTWM1K1/README.md

 - 👋 Hi, I’m Mihael,
-- 👀 I’m interested in Video Games are Software.
+- 👀 I’m interested in Video Games and Software.